Sriracha Sweet Chili Brussels Sprouts

 If you’re a regular reader, then you know Brussels sprouts are my all-time favorite vegetable and I eat them frequently.
 Because I do eat them so frequently, I always look for new ways to prepare them.
 This way is one of my go-to recipes because it’s so simple and delicious!

-This spicy and slightly sweet recipe is super easy and basically involves the marriage of two condiments you may already have on hand: Sriracha hot sauce and sweet chili sauce.
-Add a little oil, salt and pepper and that's all you need!
+Like my Maple Bacon Gochujang Brussels Sprouts, this spicy and slightly sweet recipe is super easy and basically involves the marriage of two condiments you may already have on hand: Sriracha hot sauce and sweet chili sauce.
+Add a little oil, salt and pepper and that’s all you need!

-Sriracha Sweet Chili Brussels Sprouts pair perfectly with Asian-inspired dishes like Asian Lettuce Wraps.
+Sriracha Sweet Chili Brussels Sprouts pair perfectly with Asian-inspired dishes like Beef Lettuce Wraps.
 They also make a great appetizer.
 Simply roast them whole, place a toothpick or other party pick in them and serve!

 Sriracha Sweet Chili Roasted Brussels Sprouts in gray speckled bowl with serving spoon.